na-na-hi/renget/archive/6wfys.md

 #N'wahman's Bag of Mods for Lazy SSE Newcomers Who Detest Wabbajack Shittery (NBMLSNWDWS)
-updated october 2022
+updated June 2023

 [TOC]

-Most modlists are a complete shitfuck re: compatiblity and require you to download and use the modlist author's one patch that has every mod as a master and if you don't adhere 100% to the author's vision everything breaks.
+Most modlists are a complete shitfuck re: compatibility and require you to download and use the modlist author's one patch that has every mod as a master and if you don't adhere 100% to the author's vision everything breaks.
 This list, assuming you read the fucking descriptions (please read the descriptions) is standalone and completely modular (read: find your own patches :^).

 The purpose and scope of this list is to provide the bare minimum required to 'fix' any given category for returning users from either LE or SE.
 Installing everything on this page (except all the shit that says OR) should provide a reasonably upgraded, stable platform onto which you can add whatever depraved shit floats your goat.